 Center for Independent Thought

-Donations to The Center for Independent Thought can also be made securely by credit card or PayPal by clicking the “Donate” button.
+Donations to The Center for Independent Thought can also be made securely using your credit card by clicking the “Donate” button.

 About John Stossel

 John began his career as a consumer reporter.
 He spent 29 years exposing corrupt businesses and won 19 Emmy awards doing so.
 But he changed his focus after discovering that government regulation hurts consumers more than business, and that competition protects consumers better than government ever could.